atmark-techno/armadillo-x2-rtos-demo/README.md

 armadillo:~# persist_file -rv /lib/modules
 ```

-3. Enable dtb overlay to reserve memory for cortex M (append to overlays.txt with a space if other dtbos are present)
+3. Enable dtb overlay to reserve memory for cortex M7 (append to overlays.txt with a space if other dtbos are present)

 ```
 armadillo:~# cp /mnt/armadillo_iotg_g4-rtos-demo.dtbo /boot/